Best Day Trips from Tokyo, Japan

 And there’s one (really) big reason.

 The Great Buddha of Kamakura (Kamakura Daibutsu), in front of Kōtoku-in, stands as one of the most famous images of ancient Japanese Buddhism.
-The 11.3-metre copper Buddha statue will enchant you with both its immense size and graceful details.
+The 11.3-meter copper Buddha statue will enchant you with both its immense size and graceful details.
 Staring up at the Great Buddha alone makes a Kamakura day trip worthwhile for most.

 Great Buddha of Kamakura, Japan